-IDS-2110 Participatory Local Development IDS-3111 An Analysis of Development Aid Policy 9 credit hours with and IDS prefix
+IDS-2110 Participatory Local Development IDS-3111 An Analysis of Development Aid Policy 9 credit hours with an IDS prefix

-16. Programs in Mathematics
+15. Mathematics Programs

-Program Chair: Tim Rogalsky, Ph.D.
+Program Chair: Candice Viddal, PhD

 Mathematics is the language of our technological world.
 It lies at the heart of scientific research, engineering, and computer science.
 A math degree can prepare students for a career in science, industry, business, or teaching.
 But the study of mathematics will also assist students in developing skills beneficial for inquiry in any other disciplinary field, e.g., theology, philosophy, music, or psychology.
 Students learn to be precise and organized, to solve problems creatively, and to reason analytically.
 At CMU, a Christian worldview provides perspective on mathematical studies.
-We consider limitations and ethical applications of mathematics, how math can inspire awe of the Creator, and how it has informed self-understanding and theology.
-16.1.
-Mathematics, Majors within the Bachelor of Science 16.1.1.
-Mathematics Major, Four-year B.Sc.
+We consider limitations and ethical applications of mathematics, how math can inspire awe of the Creator, and how it has informed selfunderstanding and theology.

-Admission Requirements
+15.1.
+Mathematics, Majors within the Bachelor of Science

+15.1.1.
+Mathematics Major, Four-year BSc

-Track 1- Direct from High School
+Track 1- Direct from high school

-Must meet CMU's regular admission requirements, plus a minimum grade of 70% in grade 12 precalculus mathematics and two of the following grade 12 subjects: biology, chemistry, physics.
+Must meet CMU's regular admission requirements, plus a minimum grade of 70% in grade 12 pre-calculus mathematics and two of the following grade 12 subjects: biology, chemistry, physics.

-Track 2 - 30 credit hours of university with a minimum GPA of 2.5(C+), including a minimum GPA of 2.5(C+) in MATH-1020 and 1030.
+Track 2 - 30 credit hours of university-level studies with a minimum GPA of 2.5 (C+), including a minimum GPA of 2.5 (C+) in MATH-1020 and 1030.

-Graduation Requirements:

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 (C) in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 (C) in 120 credit hours Residency Requirements:
+120 credit hours fulfilling the program requirements as specified below

+A minimum grade point average of 2.25 (C) in the courses presented for the major

+A passing grade in all courses presented for graduation and a minimum grade point average of 2.25 (C) in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Ways of Knowing II and Theology requirements 24 credit hours of the major requirements Common Curriculum Requirements:
+60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

 INTD-1000 Ways of Knowing I

-Theology-6 credit hours
+Theology - 6 credit hours

-Humanities-3 credit hours
+Humanities - 3 credit hours

-Social Science-3 credit hours
+Social Science - 3 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist-3 credit hours

-Indigenous-3 credit hours
+Science - 6 credit hours

-Making-3 credit hours
+Work-integrated Learning - 6 credit hours